 Young film buffs and those who just want to be entertained will enjoy catching a flick at the South Bank Cineplex.
 There’s always something for all ages, and with prices this affordable, the whole family can go!
 Weekends and evenings after 6pm.
 Prices start at $6.50.
 Find out movie times at South Bank Cineplex here.

 Visit one of Australia’s largest maritime museums and discover historic vessels of all shapes and sizes.
 It’s a great place to visit for the whole family and the children especially enjoy exploring the BIG exhibits such as the warship Diamantina and the lugger Penguin.
 Tickets start at $8.00.
 Find out more information on Queensland Maritime Museum here.

-BIG days out for the September school holidays
+BIG days out for the December/January summer school holidays

 One or two BIG days out are sometimes a fun school holiday activity to create special memories with your kids.
 Here are our picks of awesome school holiday activities:

 Dreamworld is the Gold Coast’s BIGGEST theme park, offering an experience for locals and tourists unrivalled anywhere in Australia.
 Since 1981 Dreamworld has been a place of thrills, excitement, wildlife and award-winning entertainment, and with a massive investment in NEW RIDES and experiences already underway, the only way is up for this beloved Gold Coast destination.
 It doesnt matter if you have toddlers, kids, tween or teenagers, there is something here to keep them all happy!

 Find out more about Dreamworld here.

 WhiteWater World is no ordinary water park!
 Co-located with Dreamworld, WhiteWater World features ground breaking technology to deliver some serious splash.
 Having just introduced our newest slide, Fully 6, WhiteWater World now offers guests even more value with a variety of slides and attractions.
 There’s something for everyone to enjoy!